 Communicating your expectations for sick employees is critical.
 Here are some ways to ensure sick employees feel comfortable taking time off to recover:

-• Make sure all employees know that if they’re feeling unwell they should stay home and that this is expected.
+• Make sure all employees know that if they’re feeling unwell, they should stay home and that this is expected.

 • Take the stigma out of being sick.
-Have no expectations when an employee calls in sick, and never encourage employees to ‘work through’ an illness, even if the illness is a relatively minor one such as cold.
+Have no expectations when an employee calls in sick, and never encourage employees to ‘work through’ an illness, even if the illness is a relatively minor one, such as a cold.
 Never berate or insult a sick employee for using too much sick time or question if they’re dedicated to their job.

 • Offer paid sick time, especially to hourly employees.
-Also ensure they feel comfortable using it by not requiring doctors’ notes or other ‘proof’ which can be time-consuming or costly to obtain.
+Also, ensure they feel comfortable using it by not requiring doctors’ notes or other ‘proof,’ which can be time-consuming or costly to obtain.

 • Have a ‘work from home’ policy.
 Allowing employees to work from home can be a good middle ground if an employee doesn’t feel well enough to be at work (or may be contagious) but feels healthy enough to get some tasks done.